elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Linked objects to populate (optional, multi-select dropdown).
 Select which linked objects to fetch if supported by the API.
+- Wait for object to exist (dropdown/checkbox: yes/no); When selected, if no results are found, apply rebounds and wait until the object exits.
 - Iteration 2: Unique Criteria (dropdown)

 ##### Input Metadata